Convenience store: Poland

-Żabka is one of the largest Żabka convenience store in Poland.
+Żabka is one of the largest convenience stores in Poland.
 In 2022 Jarosław Kaczyński, leader of the Law and Justice party, said that the Polish ruling government might buy Żabka convenience store from CVC Capital Partners.

 Philippines

 There is a local version of convenience store in the Philippines, called the sari-sari store, that is located on almost every street, corner, residential area, and other public places around the country.

 Aside from local convenience stores, other popular international convenience stores are present on almost every street, especially in urban areas.
 7-Eleven is the largest convenience store chain in the country.
 It is run by the Philippine Seven Corporation (PSC).
 Its first store, located in Quezon City, opened in 1984, and has now approximately 2,285 branches.

-There are also many branches of Ministop, operated by Robinsons Convenience Stores, Inc.; FamilyMart, operated and franchised by Udenna Corporation; and All Day Convenience Store, owned by Filipino entrepreneur and former Philippine Senator, Manny Villar.
+There are also many branches of Uncle John's, operated by Robinsons Convenience Stores, Inc.; FamilyMart, operated and franchised by Udenna Corporation; and All Day Convenience Store, owned by Filipino entrepreneur and former Philippine Senator, Manny Villar.
 Lawson, Circle-K and Alfamart have also opened stores in the country.

+Russia

+Major brands of convenience stores in Russia are Pyatyorochka ("little 5") with over 10,000 shops functioning, Monetka ("little coin"), "Magnit u doma", "Krasnoe i Beloe" and Diksi.
+However, Russians may occasionally use the word "supermarket": various convenience store chains used to position themselves as "supermarkets" throughout 1990's, such as now discontinued "Sed'moy Kontinent" (translates as "the 7th Continent") company.

+Pyatyorochka line of stores has self-checkout tills, as well as Perekryostok line of stores.
+Both brands belong to X5 Group and even have a mutually compatible "club card".
+However, many discounts/sales in both stores require buyers to have "loyalty cards" to unlock the wares' respective discounts.